Freelance writing seems like the ultimate dream come true, doesn’t it?

 When it comes to email communication, the early bird always catches the worm.
 The faster you reply to emails, the more chances you have of landing the client.

-It’s a tactic that has worked for James Chartrand and she swears by it.
-I learnt it from her and I swear by it.
+It’s a tactic that has worked for James Chartrandtenand she swears by it.
+I learned it from her and I swear by it.

 Every time I’ve responded to a work related email within a couple of hours, I’ve had an easier time landing the client.